 Example:

-If a child accidentally hugs the cat too tightly, a Maine Coon is more likely to walk away than react aggressively.
+If a child accidentally hit the cat too heavily, a Maine Coon is more likely to walk away than react aggressively.

 2.3 Playful but Gentle Personality